-This fits you well, as you have no concerns about making a quick assessment of a situation and acting promptly.
-You are a quick thinker, and while you may overlook some details, you consider that your decisiveness also helps stimulate those that are more hesitant.
+You indicate that you have no concerns about making a quick assessment of a situation and acting promptly, and while you may overlook some details, you consider that your decisiveness also helps stimulate those that are more hesitant.
 Speed is justified.

-We cannot comment on your feelings about this topic, since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.
+We cannot comment on your thinking or feelings about this topic, since you indicated (by choosing "neither") that you did not find yourself represented by either of the available options.

 /THINK ABOUT HOW YOU CAN

-FURTHER LEVERAGE YOUR
+LEVERAGE YOUR STRENGTHS AND

-STRENGTHS AND MANAGE SOME
+MANAGE SOME OF THE

-OF THE LIMITATIONS WHICH MAY
+LIMITATIONS WHICH MAY BE

-BE HOLDING YOU BACK:
+HOLDING YOU BACK: